-Erhard Hohenester is an X-ray crystallographer and biochemist investigating the molecular mechanisms of extracellular matrix biosynthesis, assembly and signalling.
-He trained as a chemist in his native Austria and received his PhD in Biophysics from the University of Basel (Switzerland) in 1995.
+Erhard Hohenester is a structural biologist investigating the biosynthesis, assembly and function of extracellular matrix.
+He is best known for his work on laminins – huge glycoproteins that are an essential component of basement membranes.
+His current research focuses on the enzymes involved in glycosaminoglycan biosynthesis.
+Erhard trained as a chemist in his native Austria and received his PhD in Biophysics from the University of Basel (Switzerland) in 1995.
 He joined Imperial College London in 1998 with a Wellcome Trust Senior Research Fellowship, which he held for 15 years.
-In 2009 he was promoted to Professor of Structural Matrix Biology.
-His current research is funded by a Wellcome Trust Senior Investigator Award.
+He currently is Director of Research in the Department of Life Sciences.

 Sammon D, Hohenester E, Leitinger B, 2020, Two-step release of kinase autoinhibition in discoidin domain receptor 1, Proceedings of the National Academy of Sciences of the United States of America, Vol:117, ISSN:0027-8424, Pages:22051-22060